Amphicheiras/Wireless-MIDI-controller-DEMO/README.md

 ### 1.0 Who am I, what is this?:
 I'm the hardware & embedded software engineer of a family startup focused on electronic musical instruments.
 This repo is but a brief demo of our work without exposing the classified prototype ideas behind our bigger commercial projects.
 ### 1.1.
 Background on MIDI Technology:
-Musical Instrument Digital Interface (MIDI) is a protocol designed to allow electronic musical instru- ments, computers, and other devices to communicate.
+Musical Instrument Digital Interface (MIDI) is a protocol designed to allow electronic musical instruments, computers, and other devices to communicate.
 It has been a cornerstone in music production for decades.
 ### 1.2.
 Need for Wireless MIDI Controllers:
 Traditional wired MIDI setups can be cumbersome, limiting mobility and cluttering performance spaces.
 A wireless solution increases flexibility and ease of use, especially in live performances and studio